sumanmukherjee03/practice-and-katas/k8s/CKA/28-01-stateful-sets.README.md

 So, as the first pod is created, it provisions a pvc, which provisions a pv internally for the storage class and a storage is created in gcp and finally that gets bound to the first pod.
 Then the same happens for the 2nd pod and so on.

-When pods gets deleted, the pvc is not automatically deleted.
+When pods get deleted, the pvc is not automatically deleted.
 But when a new pod takes it's place, the pvc is reattached to the new pod.
 This enables stable storage for pods.